brucemuller/HierarchicalLosses/README.md

 * We speculate that the hierarchically trained models perform better due to learning more robust features from visually similar classes which are close within the hierarchy and are much less prone to making a potentially dangerous mistake.

 * Our idea is to use the hierarchical structure in the semantics of classes to improve a deep model by a simple Hierarchical Loss Function.
+Differentiate serious errors from minor errors!

 * Given the output of any semantic segmentation architecture and a class hierarchy, we compute losses for each level of abstraction within the hierarchy, inferring probabilities of super-classes from their children (see above figure).